bitshifter/glam-rs/CONTRIBUTING.md

 benchmark if there isn't one already, so I can confirm the performance improvement.

+Prefer optimizations that do less work over ones that coax the compiler into emitting better code.
+Codegen tricks are brittle: they can depend on the compiler version, the surrounding code, inlining decisions and the target, and they can stop working without any change on your part.
+Fewer operations, cheaper operations, or avoiding intermediate work are more durable wins.
+If an optimization relies on a specific codegen outcome, mention that in the pull request and include the assembly you checked.

 ## Benchmarks

 There are two benchmark harnesses:

-- `gungraun` (`benches/gungraun.rs`) is the CI gate.
-It compares instruction counts against committed baselines, so it is the stable, deterministic signal.
+- [`gungraun`][gungraun] is a benchmarking harness that runs under Valgrind's Callgrind and counts executed instructions. `glam` runs `gungraun` in CI (`benches/gungraun.rs`) and compares the counts against committed baselines.
+  Unrelated changes can still cause them to fluctuate, so small differences may be noise.
-- Criterion (`benches/*.rs`) measures wall-clock time locally and complements instruction counts, since fewer instructions can still be slower when the dependency chain is longer.
-It is not run in CI.
+- [Criterion.rs] (`benches/*.rs`) measures wall-clock time locally and
+  complements instruction counts, since fewer instructions can still be slower.

-Most criterion benches use the shared macros in `benches/support/macros.rs`.
+Most Criterion benches use the shared macros in `benches/support/macros.rs`.
 Each macro emits a benchmark group with one case per size, runs a batch of independent operations per iteration, and reports results per element via `Throughput::Elements`.
 The default operating points are `[16, 1024]`: 16 is